citrix/citrix-hypervisor-ddk/docs/producing-rpms.md

 ## Building the modules

-Each kernel module RPM must be built against against the XenServer kernel headers.
+Each kernel module RPM must be built against against the Citrix Hypervisor kernel headers.
 The example Makefile provides a `build-rpms` target that automates the build.
 The userspace RPM is also built if necessary.
 The RPMs are output into the `/root/rpmbuild/RPMS/x86_64` directory.